julian3b/julian3b/replit.md

 - **October 30, 2025**: Added auto-scroll to bottom on message send - page automatically scrolls to bottom when user sends message and when AI response arrives, ensuring newest messages are always visible
 - **October 30, 2025**: Fixed message ordering to display chronologically - added both server-side and client-side sorting to ensure all chat messages always display in chronological order (oldest at top, newest at bottom); Azure was returning messages in inconsistent order, now sorted by createdUtc timestamp in ascending order for both global and world chats with double-layer sorting for reliability
 - **October 30, 2025**: Fixed chat 500 errors for world messages - changed backend to omit empty optional fields (characters, events, scenario, places, additionalSettings) instead of sending empty strings to Azure Function
+- **November 7, 2025**: Made tabs sticky at top of screen for better mobile UX - tabs now stay visible when scrolling so users don't need to scroll up to switch tabs
 - **November 7, 2025**: Made application mobile-friendly with comprehensive responsive design improvements including touch-target accessibility (44px minimum), horizontal scrollable tab navigation, responsive padding/spacing (reduced on mobile), mobile-optimized chat interface and input area, full-width dialogs on mobile, and proper breakpoints throughout
 - **November 7, 2025**: Fixed world settings not saving - transformed field names from camelCase to PascalCase before sending to Azure; C# backend expects PascalCase properties (Email, Name, Model) but JavaScript sends camelCase (email, name, model)
 - **November 5, 2025**: Fixed world settings persistence - moved worldId from JSON body to URL query parameter where Azure's ReadParam() expects it; Azure was returning ok:false because it couldn't find the worldId in URL parameters